Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Discussions

 Spectral unmixing of LULC classes is a challenging problem commonly addressed by physical models with the need for endmember extraction \cite{keshava2002spectral, 9324546}.
-DL methods are a great solution as BSU approaches to eliminate the need for endmember extraction, but previous works only focus on hyperspectral data to estimate the abundance of mixed pixels.
-Obtaining time series at regional scales of such data may be prohibitive due to the cost and time required to acquire them \cite{french, nalepa2021recent}.
-Moreover, previous works barely made public the dataset used, impeding other researchers to try new approaches on the data and make advances in the field.
-Finally, no previous work has explored the possibility of adding ancillary data to enhance the spectral unmixing results, which are used successfully in other computer vision tasks \cite{berg2014birdsnap, ellen2019improving, tseng2022timl}.
+Moreover, the variability naturally present in the spectral signature for a given LULC class (spectral variability) makes this problem even more difficult \cite{8528557, 10015783}.
+DL methods represent a great solution to eliminate the need for endmember extraction and they are known for their robustness against noise given sufficient amounts of training data.
+Most previous works focus on HS or MS data and do not exploit temporal information to estimate the abundance of mixed pixels.
+Obtaining MS time series of large territories can be prohibitive due to the cost and time required to acquire them \cite{french, nalepa2021recent}.
+In addition, no previous work has explored the possibility of adding ancillary data to enhance the spectral unmixing results, which are used successfully in other computer vision tasks \cite{berg2014birdsnap, ellen2019improving, tseng2022timl}.